OpenPrinting/pyppd/README.txt

 Usage
 -----

 At first, you have to create a PPD archive.
-For such, put all PPDs you want to add in the archive inside a single folder (which can have subfolders), then run:
+For such, put all PPDs (they might be gzipped) you want to add in the archive inside a single folder (which can have subfolders), then run:

   pyppd /path/to/your/ppd/folder